sadsonmk/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The file 11-directories is for counting directories.

 The file 12-newest_files is for listing 10 newest files in the current directory.

+The file 13-unique is for creating a script that takes a list of words as input and prints only words that appear exactly once.